-Choy sum or cài xīn (菜心) in Mandarin) or yóu cài (油菜), pronounced Yow choy in Cantonese, is a another common and popular Chinese leafy green vegetable.
-Although it looks somewhat similar, it should not be confused with Chinese broccoli.
+Choy sum or cài xīn (菜心, in Mandarin) or yóu cài (油菜, yow choy in Cantonese), is a another common and popular Chinese leafy green vegetable.
+Although it looks similar, it should not be confused with Chinese broccoli.
 The taste of choy sum is much sweeter and more tender than the Chinese broccoli.
 The texture of these is a bit closer to bok choy.
 We love these because they are mild in flavor and go great as a side dish or addition to tons of different dishes.

-Yu Choy is literally translated as “oil vegetable” because it is in the family of rapeseed and actually used to produce oil.
-Another fun fact is that a variety of Yu choy or rapeseed is grown primarily to produce Canola oil, which is very common and one of our favorite oils we use for stir frying.
-Canola oil is claimed to be one of the most healthy vegetable oils and no wonder if it is derived from such a healthy green vegetable!
+Yu choy is literally translated as “oil vegetable” because it is in the family of rapeseed and is actually used to produce oil.
+Another fun fact is that a variety of yu choy or rapeseed is grown primarily to produce canola oil, one of our go-tos when cooking.

 Chinese Water Spinach（空心菜）

 Chinese Water spinach is a long, leafy green vegetable with hollow stems that is grown in water or damp soil.
-It also goes by the name of “ong choy” in Cantonese or “kōng xīn cài” (空心菜) in Mandarin, which translates to ‘hollow heart vegetable”.
-It is commonly known as Kang Kung in Southeast Asia and you may see it on the menu with this name if you go to a good Malaysian restaurant.
-But, in our family, it’s known as the hollow veggie, a name given to it long ago by two young Chinese girls trying to order some good food at a restaurant without a lick of Chinese vocabulary under their belts (yah, that’s Sarah and Kaitlin!).
+It also goes by the name of ong choy in Cantonese or kōng xīn cài (空心菜) in Mandarin, which translates to “hollow heart vegetable”.
+It’s commonly known as Kang Kung in Southeast Asia, but in our family it’s known as the “hollow veggie,”a name given to it long ago by two young Chinese girls trying to order some good food at a restaurant without a lick of Chinese under their belts (yah, that’s Sarah and Kaitlin!).

 Chinese Water Spinach is sold in large bunches at the market.
 In fact, the stalks can get as long as eighteen inches.
-When cooking these Chinese vegetables, they are cut into three to four-inch lengths and cooked with garlic or fermented bean curd or with belacan shrimp paste.
-Surprisingly, even the hollow stems are quite tender as long as the tougher lower 1-2 inches of the stalks are trimmed away.
+When cooking these Chinese vegetables, they are cut into 3-4 inch lengths and cooked with garlic and fermented bean curd or belacan shrimp paste.
+Surprisingly, even the hollow stems are quite tender as long as the lower 1-2 inches of the stalks are trimmed away.
 Recently, we saw young and tender water spinach in the market which is a delight to prepare and eat.
-Just give them a quick rinse as no trimming is needed since everything is tender and edible.
+Just give it a quick rinse–no trimming is needed since everything is tender and edible.

 We also recently learned that Chinese water spinach is considered an invasive and noxious weed in some parts of the country, but, for now, its cultivation and sale is still allowed.
-Just do you part to eat them and we won’t have a problem!
-We have a very early post on preparing Stir-Fried Water spinach.
-If you prefer a fancier dish from Hong Kong, then try our Stir fried Ong Choy with XO Sauce!
+Just do you part to eat them and we won’t have a problem! :) We have a very early post on preparing Stir-Fried Water spinach, but if you prefer a fancier dish from Hong Kong, then try our Stir fried Ong Choy with XO Sauce!

 Chinese Spinach or Amaranth (苋菜)